alcir-junior-caju/study-english/presentation.md

 > _My name is Alcir Junior, I am thirty-eight years-old, I'm married and I have a Daugther, She is ten-years-old._
 >
-> _I am calm, very organized, and outgoing._
+> _I am calm, very simple, very organized, and outgoing._
 >
 > _I am a Software Engineer.
-I work with Web Development at a company in New York but I live in São Paulo, I make web systems._
+I work with Web Development at a company in New York but I live in São Paulo, Basically I make web systems._

 # Describe Your Routine